-Just about one hour from Tampa (FL), there are 58 square miles of wetlands and pinelands.
-It took me roughly nine months to visit it (living very close to it), but I finally ended up walking through Myakka River State Park during a hotter than usual April afternoon.
+About one hour from Tampa (FL), there are 58 square miles of wetlands and pinelands.
+It took me roughly nine months to visit after moving very close to it, but I finally ended up walking through Myakka River State Park (And Its Canopy Walkway) during a hotter than usual April afternoon.

 Myakka River State Park Location (27.2410° N, 82.3160° W)